Araz-m/OpenFAST-DLC-Runner.py/README.md

 5. Open a pull request.
 --------------------------------------------------------------------------------

-A detailed *pdf manual* will be added as a guide
+A detailed *pdf manual* added as a guide
 --------------------------------------------------------------------------
+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.